ericeilertson/safe_documentation/framework.md

         * Reproduction steps, if any.
     * Analysis and critique section for the relevant review areas, and of the threat model and scope

-Several SRP sample reports can be found in [Appendix B](#appendix-b-example-reports).
+Several SRP sample reports can be found in [Appendix A](#appendix-a-example-reports).

 * **Embargos** \
   If the SRP identifies vulnerabilities that might need a significant amount of time to fix or mitigate, the DV may opt